-II.1.
-The Government exercises its second renewal option for a subsequent one (1) year and last term, commencing on October 1, 2014 and expiring on September 30 2015, subject to availability of funds, as provided in SECTION III of the original Agreement.
+A. The Government exercises its second renewal option for a subsequent twelve (12) month term commencing on October 1, 2014 and expiring September 30, 2015, and subject to availability of funds, as provided in SECTION III CONTRACT TERM of the original Agreement.

-II.2. and II.3 as stated in the first amendment remains unchanged and in effect.
+B and C. in the first amendment of the agreement remain unchanged and in effect.